mhogg/pyvxray/README.md

 ## Usage

 * Open ABAQUS/CAE
-* Open the ABAQUS model within the current viewport
+* Open the ABAQUS odb file within the current viewport
 * On the menubar at the top of the screen, select:

         Plug-ins --> pyvXRAY --> Create virtual x-rays

   This will launch the pyvXRAY GUI

 * Complete the required inputs in the GUI to suit the current model.
+More information is given below about the inputs.
 Error messages will be issued if any information is entered incorrectly.
 * Click OK to run pyvXRAY
 * Look at the message area at the bottom of the screen for messages.
 On completion 'Finished' will be shown.

 ## Outputs

-pyvXRAY outputs a series of virtual x-rays over a number of result steps.
-The virtual x-ray images are saved in common formats (png, jpeg, bmp) and can be opened in any imaging package.
+pyvXRAY outputs a series of virtual x-rays.
+The virtual x-ray images are saved in common image formats (png, jpeg, bmp) and can be opened in any imaging package.

 The recommended package for analysing these images is [BMDanalyse](https://github.com/mhogg/BMDanalyse), which is available free under the MIT license.
 BMDanalyse can be used to create regions of interest (ROIs) and output a graph of the change in average grey scale value in each ROI over all images.